 Awards

-- National Criminal Justice Month Education Award (2023) [for Murder Mystery event]
+- National Criminal Justice Month Education Award (2023)

 - Jack and Dorothy White Fellowship for Teaching Excellence (2020)